PeizhuoLi/ganimator/README.md

 python evaluate.py --save_path={path to trained model}
 ~~~

-Particularly, `python evaluate.py --save_path=./pre-trained/gangnam-style` yields the quantitative result reported in Table 1 and 2 of the paper.
+Particularly, `python evaluate.py --save_path=./pre-trained/gangnam-style` yields the quantitative result of our method with full approach reported in Table 1 and 2 of the paper.

 ## Train from scratch